opensourcepledge/opensourcepledge.com/README.md

 ### Maintainers

-OSS Pledge is not involved in any flow of funds and so we do not directly onboard maintainers.
-We encourage you to onboard to the following platforms to receive funding from OSS Pledge Members:
+Open Source Pledge is not involved in any flow of funds and so we do not directly onboard maintainers.
+We encourage you to onboard to the following platforms to receive funding from Open Source Pledge Members:

 - [Buy Me a Coffee](https://www.buymeacoffee.com/)
 - [GitHub Sponsors](https://github.com/sponsors)